hindu-comm/mail_stream_advaita-l/2013/03/mithyaa_anirvachanii/144__shrImallalitAlAlitaH.md

 I just took visheShyAMsha to show that visheShya-s are quite different.
 Nothing more was wished to be conveyed.
-​​

 > > either useful or useless.
 This much regarding difference of visheShya
 > part.
-> > Talking of visheShNAMshsa, putrahInA means ​​putrAbhAvaH and this is
+> > Talking of visheShNAMshsa, putrahInA means putrAbhAvaH and this is
 > > certainly not the meaning of word putraH.
 > > So, I don't see any repetition.
 > >